FAANG/dcc-sra-xml/README.md

  * tag classes (e.g. Bio::SRAXml::Roles::Link to label the Entrez, URL and XRef link classes)
  * for use as mixins for common attributes, e.g. NameGroup to either tag classes as supporting some functionality, or as mixins to provide

+The library makes heavy use of moose type coercions, so that you users can input data without knowing the entire class hierachy.
+This should be continued as the llibrary grows.
+See Bio::SRAXml::Types for examples.